Camino del Norte: Leaving on Good Friday

 On my own.

-Going on an adventure that would change my life.
+Leaving for an adventure that I knew would change my life.
+And it did.